lh3/ropebwt2/README.md

 1. [**worm**] 66,764,080 100bp *C. eleganse* reads from [SRR065390][ce] with pairs
    containing any ambiguous bases filtered out.
 The total coverage is about 66X.

-2. [**Venter**] 31,861,134 Craig Venter reads totaled in length 27,899,994,048bp.
+2. [**Venter**] 31,861,134 [Craig Venter reads][venter] totalled in 27,899,994,048bp.
+   Reads containing ambiguous bases have been dropped.

 3. [**NA12878**] 1,206,555,986 101bp human reads for sample NA12878, used in my fermi paper.
    Pairs containing ambiguous bases are filtered out.
+The data is at [1000g FTP][12878].
+   Only read groups matching "20FUK" are used.

+4. [**Moleculo**] 22,721,139 [Moleculo reads][mol] totalled in 91,476,572,938bp.
+   This data set contains a few hundred ambiguous bases which are not filtered.

 ###Hardware and OS